tharinduwso2telco/sandbox-service/dep-sandbox/README.md

 ###6.2.4 Current Limitations for Service Provider

-- Provision and Un-Provision Service calls are designed to give "Pending" as default Transaction Status.
-So "Success" status cannot be generated for both Provision and Un-Provision.

-- Un-Provision cannot be invoked from SP side due to the above mentioned limitation (In order to invoke Un-Provision, the Database should have successfully provisioned data.)

-- Notification Trigger is not implemented so that Service Provider's notify url will not be notified at all for sandbox.
+- Provision and Un-Provision Service calls are designed to give "Success" as default Transaction Status.
+So Notification Trigger is not implemented so that Service Provider's notify url will not be notified at all for sandbox.

 - Provisioning API and it's configurations can only be catered through sandbox microservice (Swagger), other existing non-api specific thing such as Manage Numbers should be done in existing flow from Sandbox UI.